Policy Number: 3-17

 Higher Education For Senior Citizens

-The University offers a Higher Education for Senior Citizens program whereby citizens of the State of Delaware who are 60 years of age or older, and are formal degree candidates may attend classes for credit tuition free.
-They must pay all applicable fees except the Admission Application, Readmission Application, Advance Standing, Student Teaching, and New Student Orientation Fee.
+The University offers a Higher Education for Senior Citizens program whereby citizens of the State of Delaware who are 60 years of age or older, and are formal degree candidates may attend classes for credit without payment of tuition and are exempt from the application, course registration and other related fees.
+They must pay the cost of all books, supplies, laboratory fees and shop fees.
+This privilege will be granted on a space available basis as of the close of registration and may be limited for courses which are in programs with selective admissions criteria.

 Sibling/Parent Tuition Credit